A reader has been pondering this very question…

 (Note: If you’d like some assistance with timing your eventual exit from gold and silver, then you may want to meet our “secret” investment advisor.
 You can learn more about who he is… And how you could benefit from his uncanny ability to enter and exit not just the precious metals markets but many other markets too, at just the right time.
 So go here to learn more now.)

 Whereby you will receive a return in a specified weight of gold upon the maturity of the bond.
-So in this way you would get a yield as well as the return of your gold at maturity.
+So in this way you would get a yield (“return on”) as well as the “return of” your gold at maturity.

 Chris Duane – In his book “The Thrivalist” (Download for free here) discusses joining with like minded people to become a silver bank.
 He envisages like minded holders of silver will be able to band together and lend silver interest free due to silver reaching such a high value in comparison to paper assets.

 Chris Duane also talks about becoming an equity partner in new businesses.
 That is, using your silver capital to help those wanting to start up new businesses and technologies.
 You offer the capital and they bring the expertise and labour.
 This could be in the form of an interest free loan where you as the lender get a stake in the company and the borrower gets excellent terms with no interest to repay.
 You’ll have part ownership in a business, but also still have capital to repeat the process over and over again.

 So there’s a few possible exit strategies to consider

 It would be difficult and possibly unwise to try and make a definite plan at this stage as no one knows quite how “the end game” will play out.

 You may not need to sell at all if gold (and even silver) are remonetised.
 Unlike 1980 when gold plummeted in value after reaching its high, if it was remonetised it would likely be at a much higher value than today, in order to balance out the fiat currency that exists.
 In this case you would just spend your precious metals as and when you saw fit.